LonerWolf

 As I got older, the admiration and affection that I held towards my mother became tainted with anger and sadness.

-Although she was extremely generous with her time and effort, dedicating her time exclusively to raising me and my siblings, her emotional coldness was distressing to me.
-Growing up, she made it very clear that my role was to obey and conform to her, the all-knowing parent.
+Although she was extremely generous with her time and effort, dedicating her time exclusively to raising me and my siblings, her emotional coldness was distressing.
+Growing up, she made it very clear that my role was to obey and conform to her, the all-knowing parent, and the faith.
 There was no equal middle ground on which we could meet.

-The only time when I ever felt loved was when I did everything she wanted me to do and fit the role of the “good Christian girl,” like a perfect little daughter.
+The only time when I ever felt valued and worthy was when I did everything she wanted me to do and fit the role of the “good Christian girl.”

 These days, I donโ€™t speak with my mother directly except via text message.
-She made it very clear to me that leaving the Christian faith and allowing myself to love someone outside the faith (Mateo) is a severe betrayal.
+While my heart has softened towards her through the years, and I appreciate all she did for me growing up, she made it very clear to me that leaving the Christian faith and allowing myself to love someone outside the faith (Mateo) equals severe betrayal.

 By leaving the faith and “living in sin,” I have effectively excommunicated myself from their religion and, ultimately, her daily life.